Search

 Loy Krathong (Lantern Festival), Thailand

-The antithesis of the chaos of Songkran’s water fights, Loy Krathong is Thailand’s lantern festival at the end of the rainy season.
+Unlike the chaos of Songkran’s water fights, Loy Krathong is one of Thailand’s most relaxing.
+This lantern festival is held at the end of the rainy season.
 The festival sees locals light candles and send them down local waterways on krathongs – small, elaborately decorated boats traditionally constructed from leaves – as well as releasing countless paper lanterns into the night sky as a peaceful yet dramatic symbol of respect to water spirits or to represent a wish for the coming seasons.
 The warm glow of thousands of lights glimmering on the water’s tranquil surface and gracefully floating through the clear night skies is a spellbinding sight.

 La Boca neigborhood in Buenos Aires, Argentina